fhumbertodf/dicionario/Textos6.md

 So, before you are quick to judge someone, stop and think about what it is that they might have gone through.
-You won't always understand why people do what they do, but you can try to understand and put yourself in their position.Article #128 If I Could Go Back in My Life If I could go back in my life and do some things differently, this is what I would do:
+You won't always understand why people do what they do, but you can try to understand and put yourself in their position.*

+## 128 If I Could Go Back in My Life

+>*If I could go back in my life and do some things differently, this is what I would do:
 I would not waste so many hours in front of the television set.
 I would get out and
 enjoy my own life, rather than watching actors in shows.